 All money raised in Chautauqua County stays in our County, funding agencies to work together in the areas of academic success, health and independence, work readiness and self sufficiency.
+You can see all of the funded programs here.

-100% of your gift stays here in Chautauqua County
+100% of your gift stays here in Chautauqua County.

 We encourage all donors who give via the workplace to update their pledge form every year.
-This ensures that, if you designate your gift, we can properly forward your donation to an agency of your choice and that any contact information we have on file is correct.
-Also, by updating your information we can properly thank you for your contribution!
+This ensures that, if you designate your gift, we can properly forward your donation to an agency of your choice, and that any contact information we have on file is correct.
+Also, by updating your information, we can properly thank you for your contribution!

 Payroll deduction usually runs from January 1 – December 31.
 However, United Way does not set your payroll schedule; it is your company’s decision.